Sreeraj-nair/WebServices-SOAPUI/README.md

 * 3. PUT to update resource
 * 4. DELETE to Delete resource

+SOAP defines W3C standards to be strictly followed, which takes more time to develop, test and use.
+REST doesn't define too much standards like SOAP.

 ### Response Codes categories?
 - 1XX - Information based
 - 2XX - Success